 About

-I build tools for Bitcoin forensics and responsible AI.
+I build tools for Bitcoin forensics and responsible AI — and write about the methodology behind them.

 Through TrailBit Labs, I research the heuristics that blockchain analysts rely on to trace transactions — common-input-ownership, change address detection, timing analysis.
 The question driving this work: when we claim to know who sent bitcoin to whom, how confident should we actually be?